 If you are ill and unable to take the test on your scheduled date, when you return to school immediately notify your counselor, present medical documentation, and request to take the SHSAT on the Make-Up Test Day.
+Only valid make-up requests submitted to counselors with the required documentation by Thursday, November 4, 2010 will be considered.
+Students will NOT be admitted to the make-up test without a valid Admission Ticket for the Make-Up Test Day.

-▶ Before you begin the test, you will be asked to read and sign a statement indicating that you are well enough to take the test and are taking it at the appropriate grade level.
+Before you begin the test, you will be asked to read and sign a statement indicating that you are well enough to take the test and are taking it at the appropriate grade level.
 If you do not feel well, advise the test proctor immediately; do not begin the test, and do not sign the statement.
-Once you have begun the test, you may not-either then or at a later date request a make-up test because of illness.
+Once you have begun the test, you may not-either then or at a later date-request a make-up test because of illness.
+Any requests for a make-up test made after you have begun the test will not be honored.